AdaCore/why3/doc/manpages.rst

 .. option:: -L <dir>, --library <dir>

-   add ``<dir>`` in the load path, to search for theories.
+   Add ``<dir>`` in the load path, to search for theories.

 .. option:: -C <file>, --config <file>

-   read the configuration from the given file.
+   Read the configuration from the given file.
+See :numref:`sec.whyconffile`.

 .. option:: --extra-config <file>

-   read additional configuration from the given file.
+   Read additional configuration from the given file.

 .. option:: --list-debug-flags

-   list known debug flags.
+   List known debug flags.

 .. option:: --list-transforms

-   list known transformations.
+   List known transformations.

 .. option:: --list-printers

-   list known printers.
+   List known printers.

 .. option:: --list-provers

-   list known provers.
+   List known provers.

 .. option:: --list-formats

-   list known input formats.
+   List known input formats.

 .. option:: --list-metas

-   list known metas.
+   List known metas.

 .. option:: --debug-all

-   set all debug flags (except flags which change the behavior).
+   Set all debug flags (except flags that change the behavior).

 .. option:: --debug <flag>

-   set a specific debug flag.
+   Set a specific debug flag.

 .. option:: --help

-   display the usage and the exact list of options for the given tool.
+   Display the usage and the exact list of options for the given tool.

+.. envvar:: WHY3CONFIG

+   Indicate where to find the :file:`why3.conf` file.
+Can be overwritten using the :option:`--config` option.

 .. index:: configuration file
 .. why3:tool:: config